Cross Border Catering Services

-Procedures required for providing catering services at a once off event
+Providing catering services at a once off event

 When providing catering services for an once off event, the appropriate official agency to contact is the Environmental Health Office (EHO) of the HSE.

-You should contact directly the relevant (EHO) directly for further information on the procedures required.
+You should contact directly the relevant EHO directly for further information on the procedures required.

 Please find links below to relevant information on the procedures required.

-Procedures required for serving alcohol at a once off event
+Serving alcohol at a once off event